 Most people who have myopia don’t have any complications and will only ever need glasses or contact lenses to make their vision sharper.
 If your prescription is over -10.00D, then you would be entitled to a NHS complex lens voucher to use towards the cost of your glasses or contact lenses.
 Your optician would be able to tell you how much this voucher is worth and if your prescription would entitle you to a NHS complex lens voucher.

 The higher your level of myopia is, the higher the risk of developing eye conditions and the changes associated with myopia.
 If your retina has been damaged then your vision may need more than glasses to help you see well.

 A low vision clinic, which is located in an eye hospital, can be very helpful.
 Low vision aids, such as magnifiers can help to make things you are looking at bigger.
 They will be able to provide practical help and advice on how to use your remaining vision.
 Your eye specialist or your GP would be able to refer you to the low vision clinic for an assessment.

 There are no treatments available to stop your eye from developing the complications of high or pathological myopia.
 This is because it is not possible to control the growth of your eye.
-Currently treatment is aimed at improving your vision and to treat any complications when they happen.
+Currently treatment is aimed at improving your vision and to treat any complications if and when they happen.
 You will be monitored regularly by your eye specialist who will check the health of your eyes.
 It is important to have your eyes checked by your eye specialist as soon as possible if you notice and changes to your vision or any new symptoms.

 The type of treatment you may need will depend upon the eye condition or the change that has developed.
 Not all the eye changes that happen in pathological myopia can be treated.
 There are a number of complications which may occur because of pathological myopia and these include: